|Closing date ||17:30, Thursday 08 July 2021|

 The purpose of this fund

-scheme is in line with the Arts Council’s ten-year strategy (2016–25), Making Great Art Work: Leading the Development of the Arts in Ireland which commits to
+The scheme is in line with the Arts Council’s ten-year strategy (2016–25) Making Great Art Work: Leading the Development of the Arts in Ireland which

 Who can apply?

-- Workspaces proposing to share resources for the benefit of the artists
+Workspaces proposing to collaborate to share resources for the benefit of the visual artists working in their spaces

 How do I apply for this?